rollbar/rollbar-gem/README.md

 That's all you need to use Rollbar with Rails.

 ### If using Rack

-Be sure to initialize Rollbar with your access token somewhere during startup:
+Initialize Rollbar with your access token somewhere during startup:

 ```ruby
 Rollbar.configure do |config|